 Terms in Privacy Label

-Learn more about the technical and juridical terms in Privacy Label and about Privacy law in general!
+Learn more about the terms we use, and about privacy law in general!

-Privacy can be described as a shield that helps you protect your private space and your personal data.
+Privacy can be described as a shield that helps you protect yourself and your family.
 The right to privacy gives you more control over what you share with others.
 The concept of privacy could be divided into relational privacy and informational privacy.

 Relational privacy is the right to be left alone and the right to live your life the way you see fit.
 The right to privacy follows from Article 8 of the European Convention of Human Rights (ECHR).
 This right is not only contained in the ECHR but, for instance, also follows from the Charter of Fundamental Rights of the European Union (Article 7).
 Originally intended to protect citizens against unlawful interference by the government with their privacy.